 3.3.
 Meat Cholesterol Content

 The most dramatic effect of the EENZnCu intervention was observed in the remodeling of the meat cholesterol profile.
-The administration of 0.18% EENZnCu (T3) exponentially suppressed meat cholesterol levels to 66.04 mg/100 g, a reduction of more than half compared with the control group, which reached 139.12 mg/100 g (Table 1).
+The administration of T3 exponentially suppressed meat cholesterol levels to 66.04 mg/100 g, a reduction of more than half compared with the control group, which reached 139.12 mg/100 g (Table 1).

 This hypocholesterolemic mechanism operates through two main pathways that are highly dependent on intestinal flora stability.
 First, the enteric elimination pathway is facilitated by LAB activity.
 As demonstrated by Baetavianti et al. (2025), positive modulation of the gut microbiome (including a decrease in coliforms and an increase in LAB) intensifies BSH enzyme activity.
 Because the bile salts deconjugated by this enzyme are excreted, the liver must synthesize new bile salts using cholesterol as the primary precursor.
 Consequently, the chicken's body actively depletes cholesterol from blood circulation and peripheral tissues (including meat) and delivers it to the liver.
 Second, this is consistent with the opinion of Cao et al.(2024) that the physical intervention of saponins, which bind cholesterol molecules in the intestinal lumen, prevents their reabsorption into the portopulmonary system.